Lone Star Plastic Surgery: Dr. Sean Hill

 When did you decide to become a plastic surgeon?

 I was sitting in the anatomy lab during the first year of medical school when I fell in love with the complexity of the human anatomy and human form.
 I knew at that moment I must be a surgeon.
 During a plastic surgery rotation, I had the opportunity to work with a surgical master.
 While watching the precision and the way he cared for his breast reconstruction patients, I knew I wanted to be a plastic surgeon.
-I saw in the way he cared for these women, as a plastic surgeon I could be involved in my patients’ longitudinal care much like I envisioned as a family physician.
+I saw in the way he cared for these women, as a plastic surgeon I could be involved in my patients’ longitudinal care much as I envisioned as a family physician.

 Where did your plastic surgery training take you?